saikyun/install-cl/README.md

 # install-cl

-Guide to install cl.exe for Windows from PowerShell.
+Guide to install Visual Studio Build Tools (including C compiler cl.exe) for Windows from PowerShell.

 1. Start `PowerShell` (e.g. by opening Windows Menu and search for Windows PowerShell)
 2. Copy / paste the following lines: